Alimony and Divorce Mediation in Florida

 As of 2010, there are more reliable statutory criteria for determining the type of alimony to be awarded, but the reality is that seven different judges might come to seven different conclusions about the type, amount and duration of spousal support.

-The Law Office of Beth Reineke is committed to alternatives to litigation, including mediation of initial awards of alimony and post-divorce modifications of alimony.
-Family law attorney Beth G. Reineke is a Supreme Court Certified mediator.
-She draws on more than 25 years of experience in and out of the Florida family courts to help you negotiate the financial issues of divorce without resorting to litigation.
+Attorney Mediator Beth Reineke is committed to alternatives to litigation, including mediation of initial awards of alimony and post-divorce modifications of alimony.
+Family law attorney Beth Reineke is a Supreme Court Certified mediator.
+She draws on more than 30 years of experience in and out of the Florida family courts to help you negotiate the financial issues of divorce without resorting to litigation.

 Working Out the Specifics of Alimony